Retatrutide: Big Trial Numbers, Bigger Unknowns

 Insulin ↑

 Potentiates insulin secretion when glucose is rising.
 Modulates fat storage and central appetite signals — the exact CNS role is still being mapped.
-Tirzepatide (Zepbound / Mounjaro) hits this PLUS GLP-1, and that's why it beats semaglutide.
+Tirzepatide (Zepbound / Mounjaro) hits this PLUS GLP-1.

 Glucagon Receptor